UltimateSeatSelectorInc/UltimateSeatSelector/PROCESS.md

 ## Schedule
-Team members will be participating in a Sprint Planning session and a Sprint Review session on the first tuesday of each sprint @ 2:00 P.M.
+Team members will be participating in a Sprint Planning session and a Sprint Review session on the first Tuesday of each sprint @ 2:00 P.M.